The Digication Blog

 • Why should they care, and why does it matter to them?

-• What are the reasons and benefits to be had from allowing students and teachers to work together with “equal voices” in a collaborative environment, especially when it comes to their learning and increasing the value that can be extracted from it?
+• What are the reasons and benefits of allowing students and teachers to work together with “equal voices” in a collaborative environment, especially regarding their learning and increasing the value that can be extracted from it?

 Want to dive deeper and hear more from Patty about the student-centered learning approach they implemented in Northeastern University’s Graduate Programs?